open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 provided by the SDK, so it is RECOMMENDED to prevent the user from accidentally overriding it, if possible (e.g. `final` in C++ and Java, `sealed` in C#).

+#### ForceFlush

+This method provides a way for the `MetricReader` and the configured [Metric Exporter](#metricexporter) to do as much as they could to consume or send the metrics.

+`ForceFlush` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.
+Note: unlike [Push Metric Exporter](#push-metric-exporter) which can send data on its own schedule,
+[Pull Metric Exporter](#pull-metric-exporter) can only send the data when it is being asked by the scraper, so `ForceFlush` would not make much sense.

+`ForceFlush` SHOULD complete or abort within some timeout. `ForceFlush` MAY be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
+[OpenTelemetry SDK](../overview.md#sdk) authors MAY decide if they want to make the shutdown timeout configurable.

 #### Shutdown

 This method provides a way for the `MetricReader` to do any cleanup required.